kimjoar/nk-sandbox/README.md

 - `render`: To render, defaults to `<div />`

+(Note: `render` is added in the code now, mostly because `Match` and other router helpers rely on `context`, so they no longer work if a plugin renders a _new_ React app.)

 ## Plugin (class: `KibanaPlugin`)

 - `constructor`: All plugins are created when Kibana starts up